Pressure difference across portions of the building enclosure or across air barriers.

 A building enclosure rain control strategy that relies on the exterior face of the enclosure to act as a perfect barrier to rain penetration.
 This method typically relies on exposed sealants to provide rain tight joints, and hence is highly reliant on workmanship and maintenance to achieve performance.
 Failure is defined as water penetration of the face.
 It is a sub-set of perfect barrier rain control strategies.

-The average velocity of air passing through the face of an outlet or return.
+Is the average velocity of air passing through the face of an outlet or return.

 A deficiency in the installation of membranes (roofing, self-adhering membranes, etc.) that results in a fold in the edge of the membrane, through which air and/or water can penetrate.